Get Started with LWR on Node.js

-Let's start by building a simple static website in your local environment.
+Let's start by using LWR to build a simple static website in your local environment.

 Install the latest recommended version of Node.js.

 npm init lwr